 Advanced projects in a specialized area of Accounting under the supervision of a faculty member in the Accounting Department.
-Senior status required.
-Open to juniors only with permission of the Department Chairperson.
+Junior or senior status required.

 ACCT 498 - Topics (3)

 Topics selected from contemporary accounting issues which may be offered from time to time to meet the need of the students.
 Prerequisites may be required based upon the content of the course.